Meet The Counseling Services Staff

 B.A., Psychology, University of Colorado, Boulder

-Dr. Aylward has worked in various clinical settings including a university counseling center, outpatient community clinics, an anxiety-focused clinic, and a residential treatment center for eating disorders.
+Dr. Aylward has worked in various clinical settings including university counseling centers, outpatient community clinics, an anxiety clinic, and a residential treatment center for eating disorders.
 Dr. Aylward treats a broad range of mental health concerns while also specializing in anxiety, eating-related concerns, relationship issues, and grief.
 She has created treatment programs for individuals with eating disorders and adults grieving the death of a loved one.
 Her research interests include applying evolutionary psychology to clinical topics, such as obsessive-compulsive disorder, and general psychology topics, such as mimicry and love.

 With regards to therapy, Dr. Aylward works with a variety of emotional, psychological, relational, identity, and other general life concerns.
 She strives to help those who feel stuck to move towards greater insight and psychological flexibility; to have more meaningful relationships and self-compassion; and to take actions that lead to a more fulfilling life.
 This sense of being "stuck" can take many forms including, but not limited to, overwhelming feelings of anxiety and/or depression, body image concerns, fears of being judged by others, a sense of meaninglessness, uncertainty about a relationship, conflict about one's identity, or a pattern of difficulty with closeness.
 For those seeking bereavement counseling, she hopes to help make sense of the grief process and allow a safe space to experience and share the different emotions that arise when grieving.